- What to Expect at UW-Platteville

 ORIENTATION PROGRAM FORM/FEE:

-- Please fill out the ARRIVAL/ORIENTATION PROGRAM ENROLLMENT/PAYMENT FORM.
+- Please fill out the ARRIVAL AND ORIENTATION ENROLLMENT form.
 You will have received this form in the mail with your I-20 or DS-2019.

 PLACEMENT TESTS (F-1/DEGREE-SEEKING STUDENTS ONLY):